In-tank toilet cleaning tablet

 In-tank toilet cleaners (also known as toilet water tablets or drop-in toilet bowl cleaners) are tablets or cartridges that add chemicals to toilet tank water to reduce toilet bowl stains.
-They are commonly used to prevent toilet bowl stains from calcium, limescale, mold, etc. Most contain chlorine bleach as its main active ingredient, however some may use other main active ingredients.
+They are commonly used to prevent toilet bowl stains from calcium, limescale, mold, etc. Most contain chlorine bleach as the main active ingredient, however, some may use other main active ingredients.

 History

-It is originally invented by Flushco, Inc. in 1978, branded as 2000 Flushes (acquired and now owned by WD-40 Company).
+In-tank toilet cleaners were originally invented by Flushco, Inc. in 1978, branded as 2000 Flushes (acquired and now owned by WD-40 Company).

 Eventually, some other brands and companies such as S.C.
 Johnson Scrubbing Bubbles, Clorox, and Ty-D-Bol sold their own in-tank toilet cleaner tablets.

 View from professionals and plumbers

-Many plumbers, manufacturer of toilets, and other professionals discouraged in-tank toilet cleaning products due to major disadvantages.
+Many plumbers, manufacturers of toilets, and other professionals discouraged in-tank toilet cleaning products due to major disadvantages.
 A major complication that may occur includes bleach breaking down rubber gaskets and corroding steel parts.
 Another issue is the blue dye commonly used in in-tank cleaning tablets may cover up iron deposits.